How to Become a Healthcare Administrator

 Dual Master’s Degree Program

 Master’s degrees in healthcare administration or nursing combined with business administration (MHA/MBA or MSN/MBA) appeal to those interested in positions as healthcare CEOs, executive directors, hospital administrators, and other fast-track leadership roles.
-A dual degree can lead to jobs in clinical or administrative settings.
+Depending on the program, dual degrees can lead to jobs in both clinical and administrative settings.

 • Admission Requirements: